-2014 2013

-£m &m

-Profit before tax per the income statement 164.5 111.7

-Property valuation surplus (119.6) (82.7)

-Financial instruments fair value adjustments (11.1) 0.3

-Adjustment to measurement of disposal profits 1.2 0.4

-Underlying profit before tax 35.0 29.7
+2015 &m 2014 &m Profit before tax per the income statement 271.9 164.5 Property valuation surplus (229.7) (119.6) Financial instruments fair value adjustments 5.5 (11.1) Adjustment to measurement of disposal profits 1.7 1.2 Underlying profit before tax 49.4 35.0

 Underlying profit represents that element of our reported results which has actually been realised and is not dependent on valuation judgements.
 It represents the performance of our core rental business together with disposal profits which tend to fluctuate from year to year.
+This year's underlying profit includes the prior year rental of £7.9 million arising from The Strand Palace Hotel rent review which will not recur in future years.